torstenroeder/turbopascal/tiles/README.md

 I think the game was once presented in a computer magazine, and I just cloned it.

-## How to run the game

-An executable file is available here: [tiles.zip](http://turbo.elitepiraten.de/tiles.zip)

-You will need an emulator like [DOSBox](https://www.dosbox.com) to start the game.

 ## Files

 * LICENSE.TXT - license information